 Many people prefer Git for version control for a few reasons:

 - It’s faster to commit.
 Because you commit to the central repository more often in SVN, network traffic slows everyone down.
 Whereas with Git, you’re working mostly on your local repository and only committing to the central repository every so often.

 - No more single point of failure.
-With SVN, if the central repository goes down or some code breaks the build then no other developers can commit their code until the repository is fixed.
-With Git, each developer has the own repository, so it doesn’t matter if the central repository is broken.
+With SVN, if the central repository goes down or some code breaks the build, no other developers can commit their code until the repository is fixed.
+With Git, each developer has their own repository, so it doesn’t matter if the central repository is broken.
 Developers can continue to commit code locally until the central repository has been fixed, and then they can push their changes.

 - It’s available offline.
 Unlike SVN, Git can work offline, allowing your team to continue working without losing features if they lose connection.

-Teams also opt for Git is open source and cross-platform, so support is available for all platforms, multiple sets of technologies, languages, and frameworks.
+Teams also opt for Git because it’s open source and cross-platform.
+That means that support is available for all platforms, multiple sets of technologies, languages, and frameworks.
 And it’s supported by virtually all operating systems.

-Whether your team uses Git or SVN, you’ll benefit from being able to track and review your code for better releases.
+Whether your team uses Git, SVN, or another alternative, you’ll benefit from being able to track and review your code for better releases.
 Just be sure to choose an issue tracking software that supports your choice, so you’re able to properly track that work over time.

 If you’re in the market for issue tracking software, Backlog integrates fully with Git and SVN, providing your team the ability to set up private repositories, propose and compare code changes, leave in-line comments on code, and document your work with wikis.
+With Kanban-style Boards, you can track all of your issues in one place and move them between statuses with a simple drag and drop.
 You can try it yourself with our 30-day free trial; no credit card required.